zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 This is where relative positioning becomes really powerful, without setting absolute locations for our HTML elements, our page can become responsive, which means it will look good no matter the size of our webpage.

 #### Step 1:

+First, we need to comment out our code in `css/absolute.css`.
+Select all of the text in that page, and then hold down the `command` key on the keyboard and the `?` key on the keyboard at the same time.
+Save that file.

+You'll be coding your soltuion in `css/relative.css`.

+#### Step 2:

 The first thing that we need to do is define each `div` of icons to only take up 1/3 of the height of it's parent, which is the `div` with the id `images`, which will create our rows of icons.
 Copy and paste the following code into `css/relative.css`: